nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_structure.md

 <td>ITK-Response-Codes</td>
 <td>20006</td>
 <td>ITK header validation failure</td>
 <td>The ITK header resources or elements are not correct or understandable.
-For example, ITK Bundle or ITK Message Header.</td>
+For example, ITK Bundle or ITK MessageHeader.</td>
 </tr>
 </table>